mferragamo/snoutprint/README.md

 Congratulations!
 Our app has gained some traction, and now we have partnerships with the American Kennel Club (for dogs) and the Cat Fanciers' Association (for cats).
 However, now you need to update the database schema to include a pet's AKC registration number (dogs only) or CFA registration number (cats only).

-→ Write SQL statement(s) to update your database schema with this new information.
-Place it in `update_schema.sql` in the `db` directory.
+→ Write SQL statement(s) to update your database schema with this new information in `update_schema.sql` in the `db` directory.

 → Make sure this new information is included in the getPets API endpoint in `app.js`.
 If necessary, create a new version of the endpoint.